scape-foundation/earth-txt/docs/index.md

 > — Gary Cook, Greenpeace

+> “The struggle to understand and steer the interaction between the bitsphere and the biosphere is the struggle for community in the broadest ecological context.”
+>
+> — Ursula M. Franklin, The Real World of Technology (1989)

+---

-**`earth.txt`** is a proposed standard which allows websites to define environmental sustainability policies.
+**`earth.txt`** is a standard for a text file which allows websites to define environmental sustainability policies.
+The earth.txt file standard sets clear guidelines through which both environmental researchers and the general public can assess the environmental footprint of a certain website and of the entity that controls it.

+---

 **`earth.txt`** is an open-source project by the [Scape Foundation](https://www.scape.foundation "Scape Foundation website").